AmritbaniKaur/Error-Logger-Application/README.md

 # Error Logger Application

- - The application shall consist of 3 parts – a REST webservice, a website and a library for logging.
+ - The application consists of 3 parts – a REST webservice, a website and a library for logging.
- - The web application shall implement strong authentication.
+ - The web application implements strong authentication.
- - The web application shall support two roles – admin and user.
+ - The web application supports two roles – admin and user.
- - The web application shall collect the following data about each user:
+ - The web application collects the following data about each user:
 	First Name
 	Last Name
 	Email
 	Password
 	Active/Inactive
 	Last login date
- - The web application shall allow an admin to create a new application.
+ - The web application allows an admin to create a new application.
- - The web application shall allow an admin to assign a user to an application.
+ - The web application allows an admin to assign a user to an application.
- - The web application shall allow an admin to disable an existing application.
+ - The web application allows an admin to disable an existing application.
  - Admin shall be able to access all applications and all data for them.
  - Upon login, user shall be presented with a list of their applications.
  - User’s access shall be restricted to only active applications to which they are allowed access.